Skip to content

 Where the data comes from

-The resort list — names, locations, room counts, amenities, brand, year built, deal-breaker tags — is assembled from public rating platforms and the r/allinclusive community-maintained reference sheet, which we treat as ground truth for what's currently operating.
+The resort list — names, locations, room counts, amenities, brand, year built, deal-breaker tags — comes from a reference sheet that u/TheRealGuncho single-handedly compiles and maintains, shared publicly on r/AllInclusiveResorts.
+We treat his sheet as ground truth for what's currently operating.
 Our contribution is the scoring methodology (the eight-source weighted blend above), the editorial framing, and the comparison tools you're using right now.
-We don't claim to be the original compilers of every listing; we credit the people who do that work.
+We don't claim to be the original compilers of any listing; we credit the person who does that work.

 What we don't do